GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/ideas.md

  - Autogenerate children's books on a user specified topic with their child as the heroine
  - Provide

+## Natural Language Processing Chatbot
+Build an advanced chatbot using natural language processing algorithms.
+The algorithm should understand and respond to user queries accurately.
+Implement the chatbot in a messaging application, considering user interface design and integration with backend services.

+## Healthcare Data Analytics Platform
+Develop an algorithm for analyzing medical data to predict disease outcomes or suggest personalized treatments.
+Implement a web-based application that securely processes and visualizes patient data, taking into consideration data privacy and security measures.

+## Traffic Optimization System:
+Design an algorithm to optimize traffic flow in a city based on real-time data from various sources.
+Develop a software solution that integrates with traffic lights, cameras, and other infrastructure to implement the algorithm and manage traffic patterns.

+## Financial Portfolio Management Tool:
+Create an algorithm that optimizes investment portfolio allocations based on risk tolerance and market trends.
+Build a web or mobile application that allows users to manage their portfolios, leveraging the algorithmic insights.

+## Energy Consumption Monitoring System:
+Design an algorithm to analyze energy consumption patterns in a building.
+Implement the algorithm in a system that collects and visualizes energy usage data, aiding in energy efficiency improvements.

 # Project ideas from 2021-2022